Website icon Xpert.Digital

 Artificial intelligence at McDonald's & Goldman Sachs: The surprising AI offensive of the industry giants

-Artificial intelligence (AI) has developed into an indispensable part of modern economy and society at a breathtaking pace of a technology that was native to laboratories and universities.
-What once existed as a futuristic vision in science fiction films and novels is now a reality and penetrates almost every sector of the economy and fundamentally changes the way we live, work and interact.
-This transformation is not just a technological progress, but a profound social change that has the potential to change our world to a dimensions in the coming decades that we can hardly imagine today.
+Artificial intelligence (AI) has evolved at a breathtaking pace from a technology confined to laboratories and universities to an indispensable component of modern business and society.
+What once existed as a futuristic vision in science fiction films and novels is now reality, permeating virtually every sector of the economy and fundamentally changing the way we live, work, and interact.
+This transformation is not merely technological progress, but a profound societal shift with the potential to alter our world in the coming decades to an extent we can scarcely imagine today.

 The rise of AI is not a sudden phenomenon, but the result of decades of research and development.
-The basics were laid in the 1950s, but only in recent years, with the exponential growth of computing power, the availability of huge amounts of data (big data) and the progress in the area of mechanical learning, Ki has fully developed her potential.
-These factors have made it possible to develop complex algorithms that are able to recognize patterns in data, make decisions and even be creative - skills that have traditionally been reserved for the human intellect.
+The foundations were laid as early as the 1950s, but it is only in recent years, with the exponential growth of computing power, the availability of massive amounts of data (Big Data), and advances in machine learning, that AI has reached its full potential.
+These factors have made it possible to develop complex algorithms capable of recognizing patterns in data, making decisions, and even being creative – abilities traditionally reserved for human intellect.

-Today we see the effects of AI in all areas of our life.
-From the algorithms that curate our social media feeds and show us personalized advertising, through the recommendation systems that suggest new films and music to the virtual assistants on our smartphones who answer our questions and do tasks for us-AI is already an integral part of our digital everyday life.
-However, the commercialization and integration of AI goes far beyond these everyday applications and fundamentally changes the business models of companies, the efficiency of industries and the way we interact with technology.
+Today, we see the impact of AI in every aspect of our lives.
+From the algorithms that curate our social media feeds and show us personalized ads, to the recommendation systems that suggest new movies and music, to the virtual assistants on our smartphones that answer our questions and perform tasks for us – AI is already an integral part of our digital everyday lives.
+But the commercialization and integration of AI goes far beyond these everyday applications, fundamentally changing business models, the efficiency of industries, and the way we interact with technology.

 Suitable for: